model-checking/kani/rfc/src/rfcs/0011-source-coverage.md

 which is expected to be shipped along the rest of Kani binaries.

 We suggest that the subcommand initially offers two options:
- 1. An option to merge the coverage results from one or more files and a source code snapshot[^note-snapshot] into a single file.
+ 1. An option to merge the coverage results from one or more files and coverage mappings[^note-snapshot] into a single file.
  2. An option to produce coverage outputs from coverage results, including summaries or coverage reports in human-readable formats (e.g., HTML).